 Some book summaries were written for the author himself, just so that he could remember the content and come to it in the future.

-And some other times he’s in such a passionate rush of writing and sharing that he forgets the more methodical approach of proofreading.
+And some other times writes passionately but forgets the more methodical proofreading.

 Also deserving a shout-out:

-- James Clear: the most famous of the summary-writers
+- James Clear: the most famous, but with a limited library

 Clear’s summaries are more limited in number, and that also impacts his “best of” lists, since they only include the books he reviewed on his website.